Mousetrap: Bucket mousetraps

 Bucket traps may be lethal or non-lethal.
 Both types have a ramp which leads to the rim of a deep-walled container, such as a bucket.
 The variations are many with some being single-catch and some multi-catch.

 The bucket may contain a liquid to drown the trapped mouse.
 The mouse is baited to the top of the container where it falls into the bucket and drowns.
 Sometimes soap or caustic or poison chemicals are used in the bucket as killing agents.

 In non-lethal versions, the bucket is usually empty, allowing the mouse to live but keeping it trapped until the owner of the trap can release them.

-Another design features a bowl (or similar container) containing a 1–2 cm deep layer of vegetable oil, with a ramp leading up to the edge of the bowl.
+Another design uses a bowl (or similar container) containing a 1–2 cm deep layer of vegetable oil, with a ramp leading up to the edge of the bowl.
 Mice, attracted by the oil's scent, climb in and become covered in the slippery oil, making it impossible for them to crawl or jump out.

 In both cases, the unharmed mouse can be released outdoors.
-However, if several mice are caught simultaneously, and especially if the trap is subsequently left unchecked for several days before release, the mice may kill and eat each other to avoid starvation.
-To avoid this outcome, non-lethal multi-catch traps should be checked and emptied regularly.
+However, if several mice are caught simultaneously, and especially if the trap is subsequently left unchecked for several days before release, the mice may kill and eat each other to avoid starvation unless the trap is checked and emptied regularly.